Azure/AzOps/README.md

 For reference documentation visit the [Enterprise-Scale](https://github.com/azure/enterprise-scale)
 For tutorials, samples and quick starts, go to [AzOps Accelerator](https://github.com/azure/azops-accelerator)
 For information on contributing to the module, visit the [Contributing Guide](https://github.com/Azure/azops/blob/CONTRIBUTING.md)
-For information on migrating to the new versions, visit the [Migration Guide](https://github.com/azure/azops-accelerator/wiki/migration)
+For information on migrating to the new version, visit the [Migration Guide](https://github.com/azure/azops-accelerator/wiki/migration)
 File an issue via [GitHub Issues](https://github.com/azure/azops/issues/new/choose)

 ## Issues